Can Dogs Eat Popcorn? Your Guide of Dos and Don’ts

 Can Puppies Eat Popcorn?

 Now that we know the right and wrong ways to feed your dog popcorn, it’s also important to consider whether popcorn is a puppy-friendly option.
-In our humble opinion, you should probably wait until your dog has grown up a little bit, along with getting its adult teeth prior to getting them involved with your movie snacks.
+You should probably wait until your dog has grown up a little bit, along with getting its adult teeth prior to getting them involved with your movie snacks.
 At a younger age, they might react a little worse to human food, while teething pups might also struggle with the bitty nature of popcorn kernels.

-As is always a good practice in these cases, feel free to consult your veterinarian if you’re unsure of what to do next.
+As is always a good practice in these cases, consult with your veterinarian if you’re unsure of what to do next.
 They’ll know what’s best for your dog.

 The Dos and Don’ts